StanislavOdnorog/30th-day--Password-Manager-with-JSON-/README.md

 # PythonBootcamp-PasswordManagerJSON

-### Simple JSON Password Manager
+## Simple JSON Password Manager

-## Add, search, delete and update your passwords
+### Possibilities
+- Add
+- Search
+- Delete
+- Update

-# I know that it is dumb af but still, might be interesting to look in the future
+*I know that it is dumb af but still, might be interesting to look back in the future :D*